KBNLresearch/textExtractDemo/readme.md

 ## Demo scripts

 Each of these demo scripts iterates over files with an .epub extension in a user-defined input directory.
 For each of these files, it extracts the text, and writes the extracted text (using UTF-8 encoding) to a file in a user-defined output directory.
+It also writes a summary file with the word count for each EPUB.

 ## Tika-python script